- Books, Literature, and Writing

 Let me explain.

-Okay, that's a nice enough scenario, right?
+That's a nice enough scenario, right?
 Stay with me.
 Lunch is over now.
-Now, all the other kiddos are throwing their paper bowls and leftover stew away then happily skipping over to circle time on the rug.
+Now, all the other kiddos are throwing their paper bowls and leftover stew away before happily skipping over to circle time on the rug.
 Oh, but what's this?
 They can't just simply toss them in the big trash can in the middle of the room.
 Oh, no, that's no fun.
 Why not snap the plastic spoons in half first?

 Why not indeed. . .

 Here's why not.
 I had no real desire to break a spoon in half; I remember that.
-But, you know. . . monkey see, monkey do.
+But you know how it goes.
+Monkey see, monkey do.
 And this silly monkey-child did succeed in breaking my spoon in half.
 Yay me!
-Oh, wait. . .surprise!
-It's not quite as easy as everyone else made it appear, and the extra force it took to make it break apparently applied just enough pressure in the wrong place, meaning a sliver of plastic broke off and flew up at my face.
+Oh, wait - surprise!
+It's not quite as easy as everyone else made it appear.
+The extra force it took to make it break apparently applied just enough pressure in the wrong place, meaning a sliver of plastic broke off and flew up at my face.
 Still, yay me!
-I did exactly what everyone else did - only, not.
+I did exactly what everyone else did.
+Only not.

-"Honey, there's a spoon in your nose," said the teacher.
+"Honey, there's a spoon stuck in your nose," the teacher said.